 INTRODUCTION:

-India is also the first country in Asia for scientific and technological development in buffalo nutrition, production, reproduction, biotechnologies and genetic improvement.
+India is the first country in Asia for scientific and technological development in buffalo nutrition, production, reproduction, biotechnologies and genetic improvement.
 Moreover, India has implemented national programmers such as the "green revolution" (to increase crop production for animals), the "white revolution" (to increase milk productivity and satisfy human needs for proteins) and finally the "red revolution" (to increase meat production and strengthen the meat industry), particularly with regard to buffalo.
 India possesses the best River milk breeds in Asia e.g. Murrah, Nili-Ravi, Surti and Jaffarabadi, which originated from the north-western states of India and have a high potential for milk and fat production apart from their use as a work animal and as a supplementary stock for use as meat production (Sethi, 2003).
 Indian Murrah is the most diffuse breed in the world.

 Buffaloes have high efficiency of feed utilization when fed on high roughage (fibrous) diets.
 The digestibility of dry matter and crude fiber/neutral detergent fiber in most of the situations is also comparatively higher in buffaloes than in cattle.
 Possible reasons for better utilization of nutrients in buffaloes are large rumen volume, high rate of salivation (associated with pH control, recycling of nitrogen and sulpher), slower rate of passage of digesta though the reticulorumen, slow rumen motility, higher cellulolytic activity of microbial population, and lesser dry- matter intake per unit body weight.
 The microbial population (protozoa, total viable bacteria, amylolytic and proteolytic bacteria) is higher of buffalo than cattle.
 The number of oscillospira is 10-25 times higher in buffalo rumen liquor than in cattle.
 This may be responsible for greater protein synthesis in buffalo rumen.
 The higher numbers of nitrogen from simpler sources (NPN) for synthesis of microbial protein for the host.
 The rumen concentration of total VFA is higher in buffaloes than in cattle.
 The proportions of propionic acid and butyric acids as compared to acetic acid also are higher in buffalo rumen fluid.